QuantumMechanics/NEM-sdk/README.md

 - See `examples/node/mosaicTransfer.js` for node
 - See `examples/browser/mosaicTransfer` for browser

-Similar to transfer transaction, it use the same un-prepared `transferTransaction` object, but needs an array of `mosaicAttachment` objects and a `mosaicDefinitionMetaDataPair` object containing mosaic definitions of the mosaics you are joigning to the transaction.
+Similar to transfer transaction, it use the same un-prepared `transferTransaction` object, but needs an array of `mosaicAttachment` objects.

+Keyword of the preparation function is `mosaicTransferTransaction`.

+Preparation of mosaic transfer transactions requires a `mosaicDefinitionMetaDataPair` object containing mosaic definitions of the mosaics you are joigning to the transaction.

 Definitions are needed to know informations about the included mosaic(s) and calculate quantity and fee accordingly.